 Hurricanes vs Capitals Odds, Spread, and Total

-The Carolina Hurricanes look to steal Game 1 on the road in their Eastern Conference Semifinal matchup against the Washington Capitals.
-Carolina just eliminated the New Jersey Devils four games…
+The Carolina Hurricanes look to win Game 2 on the road and return to Carolina with a 2-0 series lead.
+The Hurricanes won Game 1, 2-1 in overtime.
+Carolina trailed…

-The Carolina Hurricanes look to steal Game 1 on the road in their Eastern Conference Semifinal matchup against the Washington Capitals.
+The Carolina Hurricanes look to win Game 2 on the road and return to Carolina with a 2-0 series lead.

-Carolina just eliminated the New Jersey Devils four games to one.
-In two of their wins, the Hurricanes played well on both sides of the puck, allowing only one goal in each of those games.
-As the series progressed, Carolina's scoring efficiency improved, and they also demonstrated their comeback ability.
-In Game 5, the Hurricanes were down 3-0 after the first period, tied the game in the second, and eventually won in double overtime.
+The Hurricanes won Game 1, 2-1 in overtime.
+Carolina trailed 1-0 in the third period and tied the game midway through the frame.
+Jaccob Slavin scored the game-winning goal just three minutes into overtime.
+The Canes could have easily scored three or four goals in this game, as they outshot the Washington Capitals 33-14 and spent a lot of time in the offensive zone.
+Carolina also outhit Washington 44-31.

-Washington just eliminated the Montreal Canadiens four games to one.
-In all four wins, the Capitals' defense held Montreal to two goals or fewer.
-While the Canadiens put up a solid effort on the road, they lacked the scoring depth needed to overcome Washington.
-The Capitals' lone loss was a blowout, but they bounced back with two convincing three-goal victories.
+The Capitals will need to make things easier for their goalie in Game 2.
+Logan Thompson was the second star of Game 1, making 31 saves.
+The defense also blocked 32 shots and disrupted several quality scoring chances from Carolina.

 Spread